 That is a question only the victim can answer.
 It's a personal choice that you, the victim, must feel comfortable making.
 These FAQs may help you decide what is right for you.What will happen if I do?

-A specially trained detective from MDPD's Sexual Crimes Bureau will talk to you in confidence.
+A specially trained detective from MDSO's Sexual Crimes Bureau will talk to you in confidence.
 They will guide you through the Criminal Justice System, while investigating your case.What will the Police think of me?

 We will not judge you.
 You will be treated with sensitivity and respect.I can't remember what happened so how can I tell the Police?